lauraclay/coder-html-css-lessons/Lesson-5/student-instructions-5.md

-# Student Instructions - Colour
+# Student Instructions: Colour

 ## Setting up your Raspberry Pi using Google Coder

 The Raspberry Pi is a bare bones computer.
 It’s not much use on its own.
 In order to use it as a webserver and create websites on it, we need to connect a number of things to it:

 - An SD card.
 This card contains the Google Coder that can be loaded onto the Raspberry Pi in order for it to be used to create websites.
 You need to slide the card into the slot with the metal pins facing in towards the Raspberry Pi.
 The label should be visible when it is inserted.
-- An ethernet cable or wifi adaptor.
+- An Ethernet cable or WiFi adaptor.
 This will allow you to connect the Raspberry Pi to a local network to host your website projects on.
 - A power adaptor.
 Plug the power adaptor into a socket and then the small USB connector into the Raspberry Pi.
 When you turn the socket switch on, you should see the Raspberry Pi flash and text should appear on the monitor.

-*Note: A monitor, keyboard and mouse are not necessary, as you will connect to the Raspberry Pi from an internet browser on a different computer on the network.*
+**Note: A monitor, keyboard and mouse are not necessary, as you will connect to the Raspberry Pi from an internet browser on a different computer on the network.**

-## Connect to your Raspberry Pi Coder Server
+## Connect to your Raspberry Pi Coder server

 Now you have connected your Raspberry Pi to the local network you can use a computer or laptop to connect to it.
 You will see that after you plugged in the power cable some lights came on; this indicates that your Raspberry Pi Coder server is booting up.